 It would have been the early 80’s, after the glory years ended, but the before the glow had completed faded, when George asked, “So your father’s from Pittsburgh, eh?
 Boy, I bet there’s nothing your daddy likes to do on Sundays than drink beer and watch football.”

 George clarified, “Sure, but I’d guess your daddy likes doing that on Sunday whether he can see the Steelers or not.”
 George’s entire line of questioning wasn’t simply strange, it was foreign.
-I think I can count on one hand the number of times I saw my father watch TV on a weekend afternoon, let alone watch football.
+I can count on one hand the number of times I saw my father sit on the couch to watch TV on a weekend afternoon, let alone watch football.

 My father and I share many things, and one of those is that God gave us many gifts, but athletic ability is not one of them.
 He, like me, spent his childhood always being the last picked for teams only to end up getting lambasted by “friends” whenever we failed to catch a pass or make a basket in games that both of us would have preferred not to be playing.